melina-diaz/CS-145-Project/README.md

 - Unfortunately, we failed to implement SIR bcause we were not able to make good prediction on the missing data.

 ## "Visualizations to Evaluate Results"
-- This is an example of how we exaluate our results by print tables and graphs.
+- This is an example of how we evaluate our results by print tables and graphs.
 - Due to some unknown issues, for 3 out of our 9 submissions, the order of data was shuffled after submitting through Kaggle, including the highest score submission.
 - We visualized both the submitted data in Kaggle and the data produced by our programs in thses visualization ipynb files.
 - These files can be opend and viewed in git repository.